-Credit report disputes can be more harmful than helpful when buying a house:
+Credit report disputes can be more harmful than helpful during the mortgage process.

 - Loan officer takes 1003 mortgage loan application